The Voice of Poland season 4

-The Voice of Poland (season 4) began airing 1 March 2014 on TVP 2.
+The fourth season of The Voice of Poland began airing 1 March 2014 on TVP 2.

 Hosts and coaches

 On January 7, 2014, Edyta Górniak announced she would be leaving the show in order to concentrate on her music career.
 On February 1, 2014, it was announced that Justyna Steczkowska, who served as a judge in the second season, will return to replace Edyta Górniak.
 The other judges will be Tomson & Baron, Maria Sadowska and Marek Piekarczyk.
 All hosts from the previous season will return.

 Auditions

 Auditions took place on December 13 and 14, 2013 and January 10 and 11, 2014 in Warsaw.